silvabyte/ChezWizper/README.md

 # ChezWizper

-Voice transcription tool for Wayland/Hyprland that listens for keyboard shortcuts, records audio, transcribes it using Whisper CLI, and inserts the transcribed text into the currently focused input field.
+Voice transcription tool for Wayland/Hyprland keybinds, records audio, transcribes it using Whisper CLI, and inserts the transcribed text into the currently focused input field.

 ## Features